Chapter 5:

 "Son of a-"

-Blake bit the inside of his mouth before he could finish his initial reaction.
-After giving his reflection a spiteful side eye, he turned to look at the suited man.
-Luckily, Ethan didn't seem to notice anything wrong as he stared at the floor in total silence.
+Rin bit the inside of his mouth before he could finish speaking.
+After giving his reflection a spiteful side eye, he turned to look at Klein.
+Luckily, he didn't seem to notice anything wrong as he stared at the floor in total silence.

-"How long has it been since you last spoke with her?"
+"How long has it been since you last spoke with her?", he asked.

 "Your cousin.
 What was her name, Lena?"

-It didn't take a genius to see where this was going after that.
-Ignoring Ethan now would be a death sentence.
+It didn't take a genius to see where this was going.
+Ignoring Klein would be a death sentence.
 The more he was allowed to think; the sooner the pocket watch would be discovered.
-But at least, Blake knew exactly what to do now.
+But at least, Rin knew exactly what he had to do now.

 Author: